Arkisto-Platform/describo-online/README.md

     2. Update nginx.conf: if you've set up SSL on your server be sure to update the nginx config as required.
 4. Copy `configuration/example-configuration.json` to `production-configuration.json` on the server and configure with Azure and okta details.
 Put it in the same folder as the compose/stack file.
 5. Start the service: `docker-compose up -d`

+## Integrating Descibo Online into another service

+Describo Online can function in a mode where authentication is effectively delegated to another service.
+In this mode, okta auth is bypassed for a given session.
+This works as follows:

+-   Set up an entry for your service in the configuration file under `api/applications`.
+This must be an array of objects each with a key `name` set to the full qualified domain name of the service and a key `secret` set to some long, random string.
+-   In order to bypass okta, your service must first POST to `https://{describo-online}/api/session/application` a JSON object `containing a name and an email`.
+-   The POST must set the header `Authorization: Bearer: {your secret as defined in the configuration}`
+-   The POST must set the header `"Content-Type": "application/json"`

+-   **See the test `it should be able to create a new session` @ `api/src/routes/index.spec.js` for an example.**

+-   If successful, a `session identifier` will be returned from describo online.
+Call describo-online inside an iframe as `https://{describo-online}?sid={sessionId}`.
+From that point on the session id will be used to identifier the currently logged in user bypassing all okta authentication.

+-   The application secret is not stored in the DB so it can be changed at anytime by changing in the configuration file and restarting describo online.

 ## Building production containers